lrthomps/lrthomps.github.io/_posts/2021-12-15-assess-yourself-for-better-bouldering.md

 >   Climbing is the best training for climbing

 The top strength metrics by any measure are the number of pull-ups, half crimp strength, and the number of hours campus board training per week.
-Campus board training is synonymous with training for <span class="float-notes">power<span>Power is a measure of the rate of force applied; think of contact strength and how much harder it is to catch a bad hold in a lunge than to grab it statically, or think of the fast pulling strength to initiate that lunge.</span></span> so we can say:
+Campus board training is synonymous with training for <span class="float-notes">power<span>Power is a measure of the rate of force applied; think of <a href="https://www.youtube.com/watch?v=HFe4LyDihDQ" title="What is Contact Strength?
+(A Climbing Nerd’s Investigation) Part 1/3 from Hooper's Beta">contact strength</a> and how much harder it is to catch a bad hold in a lunge than to grab it statically, or think of the fast pulling strength to initiate that lunge.</span></span> so we can say:

 >   Finger and pulling strength and power are the best predictors of climbing grade